Caroline-A/Medical_education/PubMed.md

 ## Option 1
 Simple search for papers including terms indicating medical education, either through use of terms for medical education, medical school/qualifications or medical trainees.

 Preliminary search 15.03.2022.
-When combined with the MeSH search above = 699 results
+When combined with the MeSH search above = 699 results (511 since 2011)

 #### 1 - Medical education - 53577
 ```